BVNK-Interviews/frontend-hpp-test/README.md

 <img width="2306" alt="hpp" src="https://github.com/BVNK-Interviews/frontend-hpp-test/assets/132915473/7be815d2-38d2-44f8-9f06-3a1e7b678af9">

-## Test
+## The Test
-- Build a Hosted Payment Page (HPP) app using React or NextJS
+Build a Hosted Payment Page (HPP) app using React or NextJS, Typescript and bonus points for test coverage.

-- Routes
+#### Routes
 - "Accept Quote": `<DOMAIN>/payin/<UUID>`
 - "Pay Quote": `<DOMAIN>/payin/<UUID>/pay`
 - "Expiry": `<DOMAIN>/payin/<UUID>/expired`

+#### Accept Quote
-- "Accept Quote" - This page marks the initial stage of the customer's payment journey.
+This page marks the initial stage of the customer's payment journey.
 Here, the customer is provided with essential details to review before proceeding.
 These details include the merchant's name, the payable amount, the reference for the transaction, and the option to choose their preferred currency for payment.
   - To populate the "Pay with" drop down use - `GET` `https://api.sandbox.bvnk.com/api/currency/crypto?max=20&sort=rank&order=asc&allowDeposits=true`
   - When the customer selects a currency from the dropdown eg. Bitcoin (BTC) `PUT` `https://api.sandbox.bvnk.com/api/v1/pay/<UUID>/summary`
     ```